Chung Sai Yat Po: 1906 San Francisco Earthquake

 On April 18, 1906, at 5:13 am, San Francisco was hit by an earthquake.
 Twenty aftershocks continued to shake the city throughout the day.
 Chinatown was severely hit by the tremors.
 Buildings collapsed and a fire spread across the area, leaving Chinatown—and the heart of San Francisco—in ruins.
 Several newspaper plants and buildings were destroyed in the fire, including Chung Sai Yat Po’s.
 San Francisco's newspapers were temporarily moved to Oakland, where Chung Sai Yat Po published its first post-earthquake, hand-copied issue on April 26.
 It stayed and operated in Oakland until 1907.

 Chung Sai Yat Po reported on the displacement of the Chinese after the earthquake.
 Many had nowhere to go as their homes in Chinatown were destroyed by the earthquake or the subsequent fire.
 The Chinese were neglected; although there were Chinese camps, resentment among white property owners forced the camps to relocate frequently.
 The paper also reported on the efforts of the National Red Cross, American government, and Chinese delegation, sent by the Empress Dowager.

 The paper helped lead the community in reclaiming Chinatown successfully.
 Chinatown had to be rebuilt, but there was discussion over whether it would be located on the original site or relocated to Hunters Point or Potrero, sites that many white property owners supported.
 Ng Poon Chew utilized the paper and his editorials to advise and guide the Chinese community through the crisis.
 Chung Sai Yat Po reminded Chinese immigrants of their entitlement to American constitutional rights, asked them to quietly negotiate rent with their landlords, and advised them on matters concerning insurance.
 As citizens and residents, they had a right to freely choose where they wanted to live.

 Mayor Eugene Schmitz created a committee in charge of the relocation of the Chinese and appointed Abraham Ruef and James Phelan.
 Chung Sai Yat Po reported on the meetings between the committee and Chinese representatives.
 With the aid of a large donation from the Chinese government and the support of property owners, Chinatown was rebuilt on its original site.
 Chung Sai Yat Po advised Chinese shop merchants to return to Chinatown to rebuild their businesses and advocated for improvements in appearance and quality of life in Chinatown.
 It encouraged assimilation into American culture through abandoning “outdated and undesirable [Chinese] customs” such as worshipping wooden idols, gambling, smoking opium, sporting queues, and binding women's feet.
-Chung Sai Yat Po was able to help shape the new Chinatown and the Chinese community's sense of identity after the disaster.